-The Catalog provides an overview UW–Madison programs that offer graduate degrees, programs that are fully or partially available at a distance or that are flexible to working schedules, graduate minors, and certificates.
-Some programs have identified areas of concentration within their field, known as degree (named) options.
-These options appear on the transcript with degree conferral.
-The Graduate Faculty Executive Committee must approve official (named) options.
-Many programs also have unofficial specializations or tracks that do not appear on the transcript.
-The Catalog lists both the official options and unofficial specializations for the programs that have identified these areas of concentration.
+The Catalog provides an overview of UW–Madison programs that offer graduate degrees, doctoral minors, graduate/professional certificates, and capstone certificates.
+Some major programs have identified sub-majors, known as named options.
+These official named options are approved by university governance, and appear on the transcript with degree conferral.
+Some programs also have unofficial specializations that do not appear on the transcript.

-The Catalog contains the general rules and regulations that govern graduate degree programs.
-These include policies established by the Graduate School for admission, course work, the awarding of degrees and certificates, and the general criteria governing satisfactory progress in a degree program.
+The Catalog references program-specific policies, rules and regulations as well as Graduate School-level policies regarding admission, coursework, the awarding of degrees and certificates, and the general criteria governing satisfactory progress in a degree program.

 The Admission and Financial Aid section includes Graduate School admission requirements and general information about financial aid services.
-The Degrees, Minors, Certificates section offers the official listing of available majors, degrees, certificate programs, dual graduate/professional degree programs, and Ph.D. minors.
-This section also contains official information about Graduate School policies and procedures.
-Academic program information provides an overview of department and program features, contact information, current faculty listings, admission and degree requirements, and course descriptions.
-The most current and detailed information is available from the individual department and program offices.
-(For specific academic programs, see Degrees, Minors, Certificates.)
+The Degrees, Minors, Certificates section offers the official listing of available majors, degrees, certificate programs, and doctoral minors.
+This section also links to official Graduate School policies and procedures.
+Academic program information provides an overview of program features, contact information, current faculty listings, admission and degree requirements, and course descriptions.

 The Graduate School's Academic Policies and Procedures complements the Catalog and provides information about Graduate School academic and administrative policies and procedures.
-Copies are available from the academic departments, or online.
+Copies are available online.

 702 West Johnson Street, Suite 2104